pretix/pretix/doc/api/resources/orders.rst

                                 comma-separated IDs.
    :query string voucher: Only return positions with a specific voucher.
    :query string voucher__code: Only return positions with a specific voucher code.
+   :query include_canceled_positions: If set to ``true``, the output will contain canceled order positions.
+Note that this
+                                      only affects position-level cancellations, not fully-canceled orders.
    :param organizer: The ``slug`` field of the organizer to fetch
    :param event: The ``slug`` field of the event to fetch
    :statuscode 200: no error